Are you new to marketing and want to know how much does Facebook advertising costs to reach more customers?

-And, click Manage Ads (or Create Ads if you’ve never ran any Facebook ads before) to access your Ads Manager account.
+And, click Manage Ads (or Create Ads if you’ve never run any Facebook ads before) to access your Ads Manager account.

 Ad Budget Minimums

-Now that we’ve established that there are no membership or service fees, let’s dive more into the advertising budget (this what we really mean when we talk about Facebook advertising cost).
+Let’s dive more into the advertising budget (this is what we really mean when we talk about Facebook advertising cost).

 Depending on what type of advertisements you want to run, there are different Facebook advertising cost minimums that you will need to meet.

 When we talk about different types of advertisements, we don’t just mean the creative and copy.
-We’re talking about the different types of ad campaigns on Facebook.

 Pictured above are the different types of Facebook ad campaigns that you can run.
 Each campaign is geared towards a specific type of audience.

 Whereas if you run a Video views campaign, the ads will deliver to people in your target audience who are likely to watch your video ad.

 For instance, you can boost a post under the Engagement campaign for as low as a dollar a day.

-Now, we’re referring to these budgets in daily terms, but ideally you will want to think of your Facebook ad budget as a monthly budget.
+Now we’re referring to these budgets in daily terms, but ideally, you will want to think of your Facebook ad budget as a monthly budget.

 The reason for this is because the longer a Facebook ad has time to run, the better.